-The events of the first five Seals were events that have continued for hundreds of years, into our present time.
+The events of all the first five Seals were events that have continued for hundreds of years, into our present time.
 Like the 1st Seal is the spread of the Gospel that has now taken almost 2,000 years.
-Therefore, the 6th Seal is not a single event, but will continue for many years.
+Likewise, the 6th Seal is not a single event, but will continue for many years.
 When the seal of judgment is opened it begins bringing judgment upon the world.

-The early judgment events are the Trumpets in the next chapters of Revelation.
+The early judgment events are the Trumpets that follow the seventh Seal in the next chapters of Revelation.
 So the final judgment is not when the seal is opened, but it merely starts the cosmic ball rolling that will ultimately result in the stars falling and the sky rolling up like a scroll.
 In other words, the opening of this Seal actually starts the birth pains of the coming birth of the Kingdom Age.
 So it is, that the events described here are given in greater detail in other places in Revelation.

 This Seal also includes the signs in the heavens designed to warn us that the Day of Judgment is approaching at the return of Christ.
 When Christ came the first time, there were signs in the heavens which brought the wise men to worship Jesus as a future king.
 Likewise, there will be signs in the heavens before his return.

-If you pay attention to the news over a period of years, you will notice that there seems to be one disaster after another: floods, fires, tornadoes, hurricanes, droughts, record heat, record cold, etc. There seems to be no end to the disasters that are happening worldwide, not just in the U.S. Even on a cosmic level there is evidence that the 6th Seal has opened and the signs of coming destruction have begun.
+If you pay attention to the news over a period of decades, you will notice that there seems to be one disaster after another: floods, fires, tornadoes, hurricanes, droughts, record heat, record cold, etc. There seems to be no end to the disasters that are happening worldwide, not just in the U.S. Even on a cosmic level there is evidence that the 6th Seal has opened and the signs of coming destruction have begun.

 The 6th Seal may have opened with a series of events in the summer of 1994.
 On June 9, 1994, a massive earthquake shook many areas of the Western hemisphere.
 It was centered below Bolivia, South America.
 What makes it unusual is the depth of the quake, 400 miles down in the earth’s crust.
 The great depth spread out the force so it shook most of North and South America, including Canada.

 Only six weeks after the deep earthquake, a frightening event took place in this solar system; 21 fragments of the comet Shoemaker-Levy 9 slammed into the planet Jupiter at 130,000 miles per hour, creating explosions greater than nuclear bombs, and triggering fireballs more than 1,500 miles across and rising up more than 600 miles above Jupiter’s clouds.
 If those fragments had hit Earth it would have blanketed the world with dense dark clouds and created a cosmic winter with freezing temperatures and no crops for years, just like a nuclear winter.
-It would have been the end of the world.
+It would have been the literal end of the world.

 At the same time that the comet fragments were hitting Jupiter, several southern states were having floods that killed at least 24 people, while most of the western states of the U.S. were having the worst fires in their history (up to that time).
 Over 50,000 fires were started, most by lightning strikes.
 That summer, Europe also had massive flooding.

 The deep earthquake was a rare event, and the comet hitting Jupiter was the first such event ever witnessed by humans, plus the floods and the fires.
 Do you suppose God was trying to tell us something?
-I do not believe that all these things happening together were a coincidence, especially when you consider that the Bible tells us that God’s judgment upon the world will come in the form of a massive earthquake, cosmic impacts, and will include large amounts of lightning and global fire.
+I do not believe that all these things happening together were a coincidence, especially when you consider that the Bible tells us that God’s judgment upon the world will come in the form of a massive earthquake, cosmic impacts, and will include large amounts of lightning, and global fire.
 It will also include massive flooding, because earthquakes cause tsunamis, and so do asteroid impacts in the ocean.

 Many of you may remember the comet Shoemaker-Levy 9, which broke into pieces.
 This historic event took place from July 16 through July 22, 1994.
 Twenty-one fragments had catastrophic effects as they collided with Jupiter.
 It just so happens that weekend was also the weekend of the ninth of Av, and it was a shemittah year!
 Not only that, the Torah portion for that weekend was Deuteronomy 1-6, which in Hebrew is called Devarim, which means “These are the words.”
 It is almost as if the Lord was saying, “Listen to Me: I am speaking to you about coming judgment.”
-(Mark Blitz, Blood Moons: Decoding the Imminent Heavenly Signs, 2014, p.
+(Mark Biltz, Blood Moons: Decoding the Imminent Heavenly Signs, 2014, p.
 167.)